How to Solder Stained Glass

 Stained Glass Soldering

-It’s best to start by holding all your pieces together with small blobs of solder to hold them in position and stop them moving about.
+It’s best to start by holding all your pieces together with small blobs of solder to hold them in position and stop them from moving about.
 This is called ‘tack soldering’.

 1. Positioning the glass